ts4z/barge-rulebook/src/mississippi-stud.md

 Mississippi can also be played in a [limit](./limit.md) format.

-The game was designed by David Zanetti to be a version of stud more amenable to a big-bet format than standard seven-card stud.
+The game was designed by David Zanetti to be a version of stud more amenable to a big-bet format than standard Seven-card Stud.
 See [this entry from the old RGP FAQ](https://web.archive.org/web/20150907103507/http://www.rgpfaq.com/mississippi-stud.html).